byujol/byu-wabs-oauth/README.md

 - expired - A boolean that indicates if the token has expired.
 - expiresAt - A Date object that represents when the token will expire.
 - expiresIn - The number of milliseconds until the token expires.
-- jwt - The JWT that represents this access token.
-- refresh() - A function for refresing the token.
+- refresh() - A function for refreshing the token.
 See the [Refresh Tokens](#refresh-tokens) example.
 - refreshToken - A string representing the refresh token.
 This value will be `undefined` for client grant tokens, although client grant tokens can still be refreshed using the `refresh` function on this object.
+- resourceOwner - Only valid for code grant tokens, this object contains the resource owner's properties:
+    - atHash: string
+    - aud: Array<string>
+    - authTime: number
+    - azp: string
+    - byuId: string
+    - exp: number
+    - iat: number
+    - iss: string
+    - jwt: string
+    - netId: string
+    - personId: string
+    - preferredFirstName: string
+    - prefix: string
+    - restOfName: string
+    - sortName: string
+    - sub: string
+    - suffix: string
+    - surname: string
+    - surnamePosition: string
 - revoke() - A function to revoke the current access token and refresh token.
 See the [Revoke Tokens](#revoke-tokens) example.
 - scope - A string representing the scopes associated with this token.
 - type - A string of the token type.